-To be considered for acceptance into the ADN program, the applicant's file in the Admissions Office and the Healthcare Education Office must be complete.
-The student is responsible for ensuring that the data in the file is correct and by the application deadline.
+To be considered for acceptance into the ADN Program, the applicant's file in the Office of Admissions & Records and the Office of Healthcare Education must be complete.
+The student is responsible for ensuring that the data in the file is correct and received in both offices by the application deadline.

-Qualified applicants will be considered by the admissions committee on a priority basis using the following criteria:
+Qualified applicants for the ADN program will be considered by the admissions committee on a priority basis using the following criteria: